Deckers Outdoor (NYSE:DECK) PT Raised to $435.00 at Cowen

-Deckers Outdoor (NYSE:DECK) had its target price upped by equities research analysts at Cowen from $365.00 to $435.00 in a report issued on Wednesday, The Fly reports.
-The brokerage currently has an “outperform” rating on the textile maker’s stock.
-Cowen’s price target would indicate a potential upside of 33.56% from the stock’s current price.
+Deckers Outdoor (NYSE:DECK) had its target price increased by stock analysts at Cowen from $365.00 to $435.00 in a research report issued on Tuesday, Benzinga reports.
+The firm currently has an “outperform” rating on the textile maker’s stock.
+Cowen’s price objective would indicate a potential upside of 37.24% from the stock’s previous close.

 Deckers Outdoor Corporation, together with its subsidiaries, designs, markets, and distributes footwear, apparel, and accessories for casual lifestyle use and high performance activities.
 It offers premium footwear, apparel, and accessories under the UGG brand name; sport sandals, shoes, and boots under the Teva brand name; and relaxed casual shoes and sandals under the Sanuk brand name.